Feds Charge North Korean Cyber-Operative In Sony Hack, Ransomware Attack

 The attack exploited a vulnerability in old Microsoft Windows software.
 That vulnerability appears to trace back to a cache of cyber-weapons stole from the National Security Agency.

-The charges against Park continue a strategy by the U.S. government to generate detailed, legally admissible cases against foreign cyber-attackers who are unlikely to ever stand trial in the United States.
+The charges against Park continue a strategy by the U.S. government to generate detailed, legally admissible cases against foreign cyber-attackers even though they're unlikely to see the inside of a U.S. courtroom.

 The government also has charged or indicted Russian, Chinese and Iranian hackers.